 Sunlight is necessary for photosynthesis, which is how plants make their food.
 In addition, sunlight can help to break down minerals so that they can be more easily absorbed by plants.

-The type of soil can play a role in how well plants absorb nutrient.
-Some soils are richer in minerals than others, which can make it easier for plants to absorb the nutrient’s they need.
-Additionally, the pH of the soil can also affect how well plants absorb nutrient’s.
+The type of soil can play a role in how well plants absorb nutrients.
+Some soils are richer in minerals than others, which can make it easier for plants to absorb the nutrients they need.
+Additionally, the pH of the soil can also affect how well plants absorb nutrients.

 Type of nutrients plants absorb and Why do plants need nutrients?

 Plants absorb a variety of different nutrients from the environment.
-Plants need a variety of different nutrient in order to survive and grow.
-The most important nutrient for plants include macronutrients and micronutrients.
+Plants need a variety of different nutrients in order to survive and grow.
+The most important nutrient for plants includes macronutrients and micronutrients.

-Macronutrients are nutrient’s that plants need in large quantities, while micronutrients are nutrient that plants need in small quantities.
+Macronutrients are nutrients that plants need in large quantities, while micronutrients are nutrients that plants need in small quantities.
 Some of the most common macronutrients include nitrogen, phosphorus and potassium.
 Micronutrients include things like iron, magnesium and zinc.